-Folic Acid is a compound of Folate, an essential B Vitamin (B9) which directs multiple metabolic processes related to cell growth, division, and of generation of neurotransmitters.
+Folic Acid is a compound of Folate, an essential B Vitamin (B9) which directs multiple metabolic processes related to cell growth, division, and the generation of neurotransmitters.
 Folic acid is essential during early pregnancy as it is required to reduce the risk of birth defects of the brain and spine.
 It is also important for infants and adolescents for the proper development of their body parts.
-Folate deficiency is usually associated with a nutrient deficient diet.
+Folate deficiency is usually associated with a nutrient-deficient diet.
 Naturally, leafy greens, nuts, and seeds are great sources of folate.
 Synthetically folate is added to diets via supplements and fortified foods in the form of folic acid, which is a more stable folate version.

 The recommended intake of Folate

-Naturally occurring folates should always be preferred over the synthetic folic acid supplements as they are body’s own forms, hence have no side-effects.
+Naturally occurring folates should always be preferred over synthetic folic acid supplements as they are the body’s own forms, hence have no side-effects.
 The requirement of folic acid is different for different age groups due to variations in the metabolic rates and ideal body masses.

 - 0 to 6 months: 65 mcg – extrapolated from the adults based on the metabolic weight